Everlane: Products and sales

-On its website Everlane attempts to educate customers on its supply chain, factories, employees, and the price breakdown of each product.
+On its website Everlane attempted to educate customers about its supply chain, factories, employees, and the price breakdown of each product.

 In 2018, the company pledged to stop using virgin plastic by 2021, including in packaging and in clothing made of synthetic fibers.
-On October 24, 2018, Everlane launched ReNew, a line of outerwear crafted from materials that were created out of 3 million recycled plastic bottles.
-The company plans to accomplish their goal by redeveloping the fabrics, yarns, and all raw materials that contain synthetic fibres into recycled components by 2021.
+On October 24, 2018, Everlane launched ReNew, a line of outerwear crafted from materials that were created out of three million recycled plastic bottles.
+The company planned to accomplish their goal by redeveloping the fabrics, yarns, and all raw materials that contained synthetic fibres into recycled components by 2021.
 In May 2019, Everlane released the DayGlove ReKnit, a shoe made entirely of recycled plastic bottles.

-Everlane holds "Choose What You Pay" sales, which allow shoppers to select one of three prices for a piece of merchandise.
-The lowest price covers production and shipping cost, while the higher prices cover additional costs such as overhead.
-Preysman, CEO of Everlane, explained the sale as an attempt to make the brand more transparent.
+Everlane hired Icelandic singer Laufey as its Fall 2025 brand ambassador.
+Laufey and Everlane collaborated on a limited-edition capsule collection.

 Anti-union activity

 In late December 2019, Everlane employees (most of them in the Customer Experience department) attempted to form a union under the auspices of the Communications Workers of America (CWA).
 In March 2020 union members asked to be officially recognized by the company.
-On March 27, 2020, the union group's Twitter account (@EverlaneU) tweeted, "Nearly every member of our team was just laid off.
+On March 27, 2020, the union group's Twitter account (@EverlaneU) tweeted:

+Nearly every member of our team was just laid off.
 Retail workers from Everlane stores are being trained to replace us to answer your support emails.
-We are devastated beyond measure."
+We are devastated beyond measure.

 Forty-two out of 57 of the remote customer experience department had been laid off in addition to 180 part-time retail employees, while 68 full-time retail employees were informed they were furloughed.
 The layoffs were apparently surprising as employees had reportedly been reassured that business was strong.
-Everlane has since been receiving backlash, most notably from Senator Bernie Sanders, who wrote on his Twitter account "Using this health and economic crisis to union bust is morally unacceptable."
+Everlane has since been receiving backlash, most notably from Senator Bernie Sanders, who wrote on his Twitter account: "Using this health and economic crisis to union bust is morally unacceptable."